Deprecation of features

 Xapian’s API is fairly stable and has been polished piece by piece over time, but it still occasionally needs to be changed.
 This may be because a new feature has been implemented and the interface needs to allow access to it, but it may also be required in order to polish a rough edge which has been missed in earlier versions of Xapian, or simply to reflect an internal change which requires a modification to the external interface.

-We aim to make such changes in a way that allows developers to work against a stable API, while avoiding the need for the Xapian developers to maintain too many old historical interface artefacts.
+We aim to make such changes in a way that allows developers to work with a stable API, while avoiding the need for the Xapian developers to maintain too many old historical interface artefacts.
 This document describes the process we use to deprecate old pieces of the API, lists parts of the API which are currently marked as deprecated, and also describes parts of the API which have been deprecated for some time, and are now removed from the Xapian library.

 It is possible for functions, methods, constants, types or even whole classes to be deprecated, but to save words this document will often use the term “features” to refer collectively to any of these types of interface items.